-Posture correction physiotherapy is one of the first things many people will think of when they think physiotherapy.
-Every person moves in their own distinctive way and has their own natural curves, there is a different posture for each person.
-“Normal” posture and movement therefore can fall within a realm of different postures and movement patterns.
+Posture correction is one of the first things many people will think of when they think physiotherapy.
+Every person moves in their own distinctive way and has their own natural curves – there is a different posture for each person.
+“Normal” posture and movement therefore can fall within a realm of different postures and movement patterns.BOOK AN APPOINTMENT NOW

 Posture Correction Physiotherapy At Sydney Physio Clinic

-Techniques Used With Posture Correction Physiotherapy
+Physio Techniques Used For Posture Correction

-Posture Correction Physiotherapy Takes Time
+Correcting Your Posture Takes Time

 Attempting to improve “poor posture” is something that takes time (and won’t happen overnight).
 However with persistent change improvement will happen.
 Improving posture, frequently requires a combination approach.
 An approach of altering habits, muscle strength and flexibility changes as well as positional and movement retraining.
 These are all things that are a “work in progress”, over what can be weeks to months.
 The first step in the right direction is making the decision that posture correction is something you wish to achieve.
 And then getting tailored advice and treatment through posture correction physiotherapy.